craigmulligan/website/content/about.md

 ## About this site

-Apollo is a GraphQL client that allows you to easily query the exact data you need from a GraphQL server.
-In addition to fetching and mutating data, Apollo analyzes your queries and their results to construct a client-side cache of your data, which is kept up to date as further queries and mutations are run, fetching more results from the server.
+This site is built with [`next-static-tools`](https://github.com/hobochild/next-static-tools).
+It's a collection of incremenatlly adoptable tools to make building static sites with graphql and next.js easy.

-In this simple example, we integrate Apollo seamlessly with Next by wrapping our pages inside a higher-order component (HOC).
-Using the HOC pattern we're able to pass down a central store of query result data created by Apollo into our React component hierarchy defined inside each page of our Next application.
+`next-static-tools` is heavily inspired by gatsby.js but aims to be simpler and more transparent.
+Instead of abstracting the grapqhl schema from you like gatsby does it next-static-tools requires you to pass a shema and resolvers.

-On initial page load, while on the server and inside getInitialProps, we invoke the Apollo method, getDataFromTree.
-This method returns a promise; at the point in which the promise resolves, our Apollo Client store is completely initialized.
+It then launches a server for you and allows you to use all the features of the appollo client in any of your pages.
+Of course we don't want to run a production grapqhl server, for a basic static site.
+So `next-static-tools` instead runs it only in dev mode and then when building the site we write out the queries and the resulting data to json file.
+The client then loads these json files into the client cache, so you get instant page transitions.

-Ofcoarse we don't want to run a production grapqhl server, for a basic static site.
-So we instead run it only in dev mode and when building the site we write out the queries and the resulting data to json file.
-The client then loads these json files and renders the data.
+`next-static-tools` is still a work in progess and should have offline support and a cli shortly, if you have feed back please create an [issue](https://github.com/hobochild/next-static-tools/issues)